 It can be easily seen that due to an edge case, not all conflicts detected based on the above definition entails a conflict based on our system; that is, \cite{BP} describes a more conservative policy.
-We use the example we described in \cite{NREC}, where $\nn=\parent(n)$ and $\FS(\nn)$ is a directory and $\FS(n)$ is a file, and the two replicas are derived in the following way:
+We use the example we described in \cite{NREC}, where $\FS(\pn)$ is a directory and $\FS(n)$ is a file, and the two replicas are derived in the following way:

-Then, $\nn$ is dirty in both replicas: in $\FS_A$ it was modified, and in $\FS_B$ one of its descendants was modified.
-Moreover, $\FS_A(\nn)\neq\FS_B(\nn)$ and $\FS_A(\nn)=\empt\not\in\setd$, and therefore a conflict is detected at $\nn$.
-(This behaviour is preserved in the more recent Harmony synchronizer.
+Then, $\pn$ is dirty in both replicas: in $\FS_A$ it was modified, and in $\FS_B$ one of its descendants was modified.
+Moreover, $\FS_A(\pn)\neq\FS_B(\pn)$ and $[\FS_A(\pn)]\neq[\vald]$ as it is empty.
+Therefore, a conflict is detected at $\pn$.
+(This behavior is preserved in the more recent Harmony synchronizer.
 See ``delete/delete conflicts'' in \cite{PSG,FGKPS}.)
-Our reconciliation algorithm detects no conflicts; instead, it propagates $\cdba{\nn}$ to $\FS_B$, which we think is as expected and desired.
+Our reconciliation algorithm detects no conflicts; instead, it propagates $\cdba{\pn}$ to $\FS_B$, which we think is as expected and desired.

 At the same time, it can be shown that if our command-based reconciler detects a conflict, it entails a conflict in the state-based reconciler.
 We note here that Balasubramaniam and Pierce also suppose that all directories are equal, therefore, as elsewhere, we are safe to continue to assume that $|\setd|=1$.